 Certificate Attributes

-We will use the Client Export Wizard to export client certificates.
 Navigate to System > Packages > Available packages and click Install next to the OpenVPN-client-export to install the utility.

 >>> Installing pfSense-pkg-openvpn-client-export...